kildem/pwa-workshop-docs/README.md

 - Different approaches to help with installation in different browsers
 - Placing PWAs in App Stores

-### 7. Overview of other APIs in the service worker and PWA family
+## Review of other APIs to build a native-like app

 We've covered the most basic and commonly used features that can dramatically improve the user experience.
 But this is far from a complete set of APIs and specifications from the ever-growing family of PWA capabilities of the web platform.
 For the sake of completeness, consider some of them.